 For truly urgent shipments during holiday closures, same-day courier services or specialized logistics companies may be your only option.
 These services come at premium prices but can be invaluable for business-critical deliveries.

-FedEx Holiday Shipping Deadlines and Cut-Off Dates
+FedEx Holiday Shipping Deadlines for Christmas 2026

 Christmas and New Year Shipping Deadlines

 FedEx publishes specific deadlines for Christmas delivery each year, typically in early November.
-These dates vary by service level and destination, but we can provide general guidelines based on historical patterns.
+These dates vary by service level and destination.
+Based on the 2026 holiday calendar (Christmas falls on Friday, December 25), the following deadlines apply for delivery within the continental United States:

 New Year’s delivery presents unique challenges because of the proximity to Christmas closures.
-We recommend treating December 26th-30th as an extended holiday period with potential delays, even though FedEx technically operates during these days.
+We recommend treating December 26–30 as an extended holiday period with potential delays, even though FedEx technically operates during these days.

 Other Major Holiday Deadlines